What parents need to know

 Is it any good?

-Opening with the aftermath of a car wreck under investigation, this Best Picture Oscar-winner is plainly about loss.
-But the loss of what isn't immediately obvious.
+Opening with the aftermath of a car wreck under investigation, this Best Picture Oscar-winner is sprawling and ambitious, episodic and contrived.
+It is plainly about loss, but the loss of what isn't immediately obvious.
 Each interaction seems a kind of collision.
 For example, Ryan's ailing father makes him anxious, and so he takes it out on Cameron and Christine, whom he finds having sex in their car.
 He's cruel, but they can't fight back: he's a cop.
 When Thomas suggests Ryan has crossed a line, the older cop defends himself by blaming the work: "Wait till you've been on the job a few more years.
 You think you know who you are; you have no idea."

 Some violent encounters are actual crashes, minor and major, lending the movie a sort of stop-and-start rhythm.
 This structure is exacerbated by the awkward multi-culti casting.
 CRASH takes a "one-from-every-food-group" approach to race representation (including a mostly unseen Asian pedestrian hit by a car and dragged beneath).
 The movie seems geared toward those viewers who were surprised by the Rodney King video, that is, people who don't regularly deal with cultural collisions.
 For others, its machinations will grind.